auth0/angular2-jwt/README.md

 ## Usage

 Import the `JwtModule` module and add it to your imports list.
 Call the `forRoot` method and provide a `tokenGetter` function.
+You must also whitelist any domains that you want to make requests to.

 Be sure to import the `HttpClientModule` as well.

 ```ts
 import { JwtModule } from '@auth0/angular-jwt';